Juggernaut9434/garynotes/marketingNow1.md

 gone on to be major force

 #### Intro to person
-c brand officer at weight watchers joined over 2 years to transform from weight watchers to "ww"
+chief brand officer at weight watchers, joined over 2 years, to transform from weight watchers to "ww"

 #### Monster company, how to pivot (general and microspecific)